uliska/scheme-book/scheme/conditionals/logical.md

 ## Nesting of Logical expressions

-When more than one condition has be nested dealing with “operator precedence” is a confusing issue in many languages: which conditionals are evaluated first, do we therefore have to group them with brackets, etc.?
+When more than one condition have to be nested dealing with “operator precedence” is a confusing issue in many languages: which conditionals are evaluated first, do we therefore have to group them with brackets, etc.?
 Scheme's approach to this topic is very straightforward, and once you get the fundamental idea it is no magic anymore: Each conditional expression tests one single value, and that value can be the result of another logic expression.
 Period.
 From there you can create arbitrary levels of nesting.

 What does the expression `(not (and #t #f))` return and why?
 We have a `not` which will invert the boolean state of the value it is applied to.
 That value